 For those who don’t enjoy conflict, changing therapists can feel particularly uncomfortable.
 To avoid awkwardness, many decide to simply stick it out until they’re discouraged and decide to leave therapy altogether.
 Ultimately, it’s important to remember that a few minutes of discomfort is much better than getting burned out with ineffective therapy.

 The top concern regarding switching to a new therapist is that it will cause hurt feelings.
 Once again, most therapists are aware when their clients aren’t benefiting from sessions, and many have been on the giving end of the break-up talk.
-Therapists understand that sometimes, things just don’t work out.
+Therapists understand that sometimes things just don’t work out.
 If a therapist becomes defensive, this may reinforce the client’s decision to find treatment elsewhere.

 Another common concern an individual may have is that they won’t have success with another therapist.
 While certain counseling methods are research-backed and widely used, techniques, strategies and approaches within a given theory vary from one therapist to another.
-Just because a client doesn’t click with one provider doesn’t mean that their next experience won’t be significantly better.
+Just because a client doesn’t click with one provider doesn’t mean their next experience won’t be significantly better.

 Making the Switch